Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 Once converted from a template, do not power on the virtual machine.

-2. Update the VM in the vSphere client.
-Follow Upgrade the Compatibility of a Virtual Machine Manually in the VMware documentation for more information.
+2. Update the virtual machine (VM) in the VMware vSphere client.
+Complete the steps outlined in Upgrade the Compatibility of a Virtual Machine Manually (VMware vSphere documentation).

 3.7.2.
 Scheduling an update for virtual hardware on vSphere